Adam Chen

-Adam Chen (born 24 June 1976) is a Singaporean television and film actor.
+Adam Chen (born 24 June 1976) is a Singaporean actor, host and businessman.

 Early life

 Chen was educated at The Chinese High School and Hwa Chong Junior College.
 Whilst a civil engineering student at the National University of Singapore he did some modelling and joined Route to Glamour, a talent show organised by SPH MediaWorks.
 He was offered a contract and joined MediaWorks after graduating.

-Acting career
+Career

 Before going into acting, Chen worked as a model for numerous print and television commercials in Singapore.

 In 2001, Chen participated in the Chinese talent competition, Route to Glamour, by SPH MediaWorks' Channel U. He was then signed by SPH Mediaworks to be an artiste for Channel U.

 In 2003, Chen extended his contract with SPH Mediaworks for one year and then in 2004, extended for another three years.

 He earned himself a role in the Singapore-Hong Kong co-produced TV series Yummy Yummy in 2005, before proceeding to work together with other famous actors such as Nicholas Tse, Dicky Cheung and Li Yapeng in TV series jointly produced by Singapore and other countries.

 When SPH MediaWorks closed in 2005, he was transferred to MediaCorp, which SPH had merged with.
 Chen has also acted in English language TV dramas produced by MediaCorp Channel 5.